Your Daily Movement “Vitamins”: Stay Mobile with this Simple Daily Exercise Routine

 Elaine Economou is co-founder, President & CEO of MOVE Wellness Studios Fitness & Wellness, located in Ann Arbor, MI.
 Elaine holds certification through the Pilates Method Alliance, STOTT PILATES and the GYROTONIC® and GYROKINESIS® Methods.
 She has received additional training as a Wellcoaches™ trained Wellness Coach and TRX Suspension Trainer and Total Barre Instructor.

-Join MOVE’s Online Fitness Classes for Pilates Workouts at Home
+Join MOVE’s Online Fitness Classes for at Home Pilates Workouts

-We already know the benefits of Pilates are vast.
-There is mounting research that Pilates supports a number of pathologies, postural issues, and is an effective strengthening modality for bodies at any age and stage.
-Some of the physical benefits of a Pilates practice includes increased core strength, stability, flexibility, and mobility.
 In addition, Pilates is a mindful movement practice with guided breathing principles.
 Joseph Pilates is known for saying that “…above all, learn how to breathe correctly.”
 Connecting our breath with movement can help us improve circulation, reduce stress, improve concentration, and support a balanced nervous system.
 All of these benefits are important now more than ever to help us move through the day with ease.

 Livestream Pilates Class

-Can Pilates be done at home?
+Can Pilates be done at home for core strength?

 We all love the fancy machines we have in the studio, but you don’t need expensive equipment to practice Pilates at home.
 When Joseph Pilates created Pilates in the early 1920s he was focused simply on the body and breathwork.
 The Pilates equipment came years after the Pilates matwork.